waldauf/rossum-homework/README.md

 - [] Everything must run locally using Docker/Docker Compose
 - [] No cloud services should be used
-- [] Solution must be in a public git repository
+- [x] Solution must be in a public git repository
 - [] All manual steps must be documented
 - [] Each task should be separate commits
+  - [] Print of all commits before squashing
+  - [] Squash commits for each task

 ## NICE TO HAVE
-- [ ] Password for the database users can be created by Terraform's `random` provider.
+- [ ] Password generation
+  - Passwords for all users will be created by Terraform's `random_password` provider.
   - Need to have access to external storage where the password will be stored.
-  - Password will be stored in tfstate file.
+  - Passwords are stored in tfstate file.
+  - Terraform statefile cannot be shared publicly, better to use backend storage.
 - [ ] How to manage passwords - don't be public
+  - If the passwords are stored in 3rd party service, we would use appropriate resource (i.e. Vault)
   - Can be managed by CICD pipeline where the password will be loaded from an external vault.
-  - Terraform statefile cannot be shared publicly, better to use backend storage.
+  - Passwords shouldn't be stored in tfstate file
 - [ ] Terraform statefile should be stored in some shared repository.
   - In this case I removed it from git repository due to possible password leakage.
 - [ ] GitHub Acton